mudler/boson/README.md

 In such way, the Gentoo Preprocessor can spawn a builder machine that compile and tests your files.

-### Config file
+### Boson file

-The Yaml file lets you specify few options for now (that suited well my case)
+Boson file lets you define few options for now (that suited well my case)

     ---
     repository: https://github.com/yourusername/yourrepo.git